valekuro/stargazers/README.md

 └───__tests__
 ```
 ## src folder
-### Api folder
+### Api
 In this folder you can find functions for GitHub API calls, in particular:
-* getUserRepository: giving a username, it get his repositories;
+* getUserRepository: giving a username, it gets his repositories;
 * getInformationsByUsername: get all informations about a specific user;
 * getStargazers: get the list of users who have added a specific repository to their favourite;

-### Components folder
+### Components
 In this folder there are the main components of the application.
 These components will make up the screens.
 Each component folder contains at least two of these files:
 * style.ts: StyleSheet component
 * index.tsx: JSX component
 * I[Component].ts: specific component types
 * use[Component].ts: personalized hook that contains the component logic
-* other components used only in the main component: for example CircularCarousel component contains other secondary component used only for the component purpose.
+* other components used only in the main component.
+Each component is commented using jsdoc.

-### Interfaces folder
+### Interfaces
-The folder contains API interfaces and form interfaces.
-I choose to put this interfaces in an external folder because this types are called everywhere in the app.
+The folder contains API interfaces and form interfaces called everywhere in the app.

-### Screens folder
+### Screens
 It contains the app screens.
 The folder use the same file logic see in Components folder.
-## Theme folder
+### Theme
 The folder contains theme.ts file whit colors and borderRadius used in the app.
 This folder could contains all styles in common between components.
-## __tests__ folder
+### __tests__
 In this folder there are component tests realized with a JavaScript Testing Framework called Jest.
+### Types
+The folder contains the application types, in this case you can find navigation types.
+### Utils
+In this folder you can find generic functions.
+For this application, utils contains function to manage api error all over the app.
 # Stargazers Project
 ## Search screen
 The first screen shows an input text for the username and a select for choose a repository.
 The form is controlled by react-hook-form and validate with yup library so If you try to send data required empty, you can see an error message.